BerndWessels/react-freezer-webpack/README.md

 This project uses Simplified GraphQL which is similar to Relay with GraphQL - but much much simpler and easier to use.

 It also integrates fantastically with Freezer.
 And because it is so much simpler it gives you much more flexibility and freedom to adjust it to your needs.

+For example, instead of having the highly complicated and very restricted Relay/GraphQL Mutations, we can just send simple JSON commands with Simplified GraphQL queries.
+This Project shows how powerful and flexible this is.

 # Why not Relay and GraphQL